Thursday, April 27, 2017

 I have staked out my position (which, although I haven't asked him, I may share with the professor): that an introduction-level class is not the place for a debate on basic principles.
 Anyone interested in an education, rather than an argument, knows that.
-At a certain point the debate has to stop and the students have to take notes.
+Yeah, there's a place for alternate theories - Discovery, and all that.
+But after a certain point the discussion has to stop and the students have to take notes.
 Otherwise what we get is a heckler's filibuster against the teaching-material or, worse, Simultaneous Dialogue.

 TPUSA and (implicitly)